An algebraic approach to minimal models in CFTs: Differential equations for characters in -minimal models

-For $j=1,2,3$, let $\gamma_j$ be a closed path enclosing $X_j\in\CP^1$ and no other zero of $p$. $x$ does not define a coordinate close to $X_j$, however $y$ does.
-On the ramified covering, a closed path winds around $X_j$ by an angle of $4\pi$.
-We shall be working with the $x$ coordinate, and mark the double circulation along $\gamma_j$ in $\CP^1$ by a symbolic $2\times\gamma_j$ under the integral.
-Thus for $j=1$ we have
+Let $\gamma_1$ be a closed path enclosing $X_1\in\CP^1$ and no other zero of $p$. $x$ does not define a coordinate close to $X_1$, however $y$ does.
+On the ramified covering, a closed path winds around $X_1$ by an angle of $4\pi$.
+We will work with the $x$ coordinate, and mark the double circulation along $\gamma_1$ in $\CP^1$ by a symbolic $2\times\gamma_1$ under the integral.
+When the integrand is Galois-even, the double winding results in a factor of two.
+On the other hand, the contour integral of a Galois-odd term corresponding to an angle of $4\pi$ vanishes when the square root of $p(x)$ changes sign after the first full $2\pi$ circle.
+Using eqs (\ref{eq: vanishing condition on X}) on the ramification points, and (\ref{def: vartheta}) and (\ref{dp/p}), we obtain

-So
+so